igormatyushkin014/Connection-for-Node/README.md

 ## At a Glance

 `Connection` is a new way of socket communication.
 It automatically converts sockets into user profiles and helps developer to associate personal data with each connected user.
 Also, `Connection` simplifies socket networking by asynchronous callbacks.
 The library is built on top of [socket.io](https://socket.io).

+**Important note.** This is a server-side of `Connection` library.
+For client-side solution, take a look at [JavaScript version](https://github.com/igormatyushkin014/Connection.js).

 ## How to Get Started